electrode-io/electrode-native/docs/cli/cauldron/update/miniapps.md

 For example, if you are generating development Containers using `1000.0.X` versioning convention and want to promote a development Container to a release Container using a different version (`18.0.0` for example), you can use this flag to perform this.
 **Default** False.
 If Container is identical to the current one, if won't be published again.

-`--force/-f`

-* Bypass compatibility checks and force-update the MiniApp in the Cauldron.
-**Caution**  Before using the `--force/-f` option, be sure that you can bypass compatibility checks.

 #### Remarks

-* If one MiniApp does not pass compatibility checks, the command will fail (unless `force` flag is used)
+* If one MiniApp does not pass compatibility checks, the command will fail

 #### Related commands
  [ern cauldron add miniapps] | Add one or more new MiniApps to a native application version